Measurement Schemes for Quantum Linear Equation Solvers: Amplitude Estimation for Corrections Vectors

 \subsection{Resource Estimation of the \textsc{ChebAE} algorithm}

+In Algorithms~\ref{alg:cheb_ae} and~\ref{alg:find_next_cheb} we have re-produced the \textsc{ChebAE} and \textsc{FindNextCheb} algorithms from Ref.~\cite{Rall2023} so that this paper is complete.
 Ref.~\cite{Rall2023} provides an average query complexity to the oracles that implement rotations in the \textsc{ChebAE} algorithm, but for a full resource estimation we need to determine the cost of a single oracle in our matrix inversion setting.
 Instead of the reflection operators, $Z_\psi, Z_\Pi$ in Equation~\ref{eq:grover_reflections} we require access to the rotations about the axis defined by these reflections, $e^{i \phi_j Z_\psi}, e^{i \phi_j \Pi}$.
 Following the exposition in \cite{Rall2023}, we can implement $Z_{0^n} = 2 \ket{0^n} \bra{0^n} - I$ with Toffoli gates and a $Z$ gate, and therefore $e^{i \phi_j Z_{0^n}}$ with the same number of Toffoli gates and a $Z$ rotation.
 Implementation of $e^{i \phi_j Z_\psi}$ is then done via $U_\psi e^{i \phi_j Z_{0^n}} U^\dagger_\psi$.
 For the rotation $e^{i \phi_j Z_\Pi}$ we make a similar argument, that instead of trying to implement $Z_{0^n}$, $Z_\Pi$ is a projection onto some other, known, basis state.
 This projector has an exact cost that differs for the exact basis state considered, but is generally $\mathcal{O}(n)$ Toffoli gates.
 The rotation can be implemented by replacing the final $Z$ gate with a $R_z$ gate.
 Therefore $e^{i \phi_j Z_\Pi}$ costs $\mathcal{O}(n)$ Toffoli gates and one rotation gate, and $e^{i \phi_j Z_\psi}$ is $2 \times$ the cost of the matrix inversion sub-routine, $\mathcal{O}(n)$ Toffoli gates and a single rotation gate.